 In another, Anderson posed nude, shivering in the snow, with the slogan, “give fur the cold shoulder.”
 This ad, which is around two decades old, was PETA’s first-ever billboard to go up in Times Square.

-Anderson has been a powerful voice for animals for 30 years, and we absolutely love to see celebrities using their platforms to speak up in the name of the planet and animals.
+Anderson has been a powerful voice for animals for over 30 years, and we absolutely love to see celebrities using their platforms to speak up in the name of the planet and animals.